 Once our evaluation is complete, we tailor TMS treatments to each patient.
 TMS involves individualized therapy, so each program is customized based on the patient and their symptoms.
 We then perform TMS treatment sessions and evaluate patient progress.

 South Anchorage TMS treatment requires patients to visit our Abbott Road office five days a week for six weeks.
 During each visit, a patient receives a 20-minute TMS therapy session.

-TMS sessions involve the placement of an magnetic coil on a patient’s head; the coil is placed near the left temple, and it is used to stimulate neural activity in the brain.
-Electromagnetic pulses are gently sent from the coil to the patient’s brain, to help activate neurons in underactive regions of the brain responsible for depression or OCD.
+TMS sessions involve the placement of a magnetic coil on a patient’s head; the coil is placed near the left temple, and it is used to stimulate neural activity in the brain.
+Electromagnetic pulses are gently sent from the coil to the patient’s brain, to help activate neurons in underactive regions of the brain responsible for depression.

 No anesthesia, electrical shocks, or medication is necessary to perform TMS, and there is no downtime after treatment.
 Some patients may experience a slight headache after the first few TMS treatments; many do not experience any discomfort and use treatment time each day to rest.

-BrainsWay is an FDA-approved deep TMS (DTMS) therapy that is cleared to treat both depression and OCD.
+BrainsWay is an FDA-approved deep TMS (DTMS) therapy that is cleared to treat depression.
 BrainsWay is noninvasive and involves 20-minute treatment sessions daily for 6 weeks.
-With the BrainsWay treatment program, a patient wears a helmet; the helmet features unique coils that stimulate and modulate neural activity in specific areas of the brain targeted for the condition to be treated (depression or OCD).
+With the BrainsWay treatment program, a patient wears a helmet; the helmet features unique coils that stimulate and modulate neural activity in specific areas of the brain targeted for the condition to be treated.